 Believe in WE,

-While medication may be necessary to treat some issues, it is often used in combination with other therapies.
 At Certus, we use the words “counseling” and “therapy” interchangeably, so it’s really up to you what you want to call it.
 Whatever term you prefer, know that our therapists are here to help you achieve the right outcome.
+Counseling/therapy may be used in conjunction with other courses of treatment your medical care provider suggests as part of your overall care plan.

 Note that we welcome patients as young as 13.
 Contact us to learn more.